 - It is allowable and allocable under applicable cost accounting principles.

 - It is not funded from another grant or contract without agency approval.

-It is the responsibility of the department to ensure that the appropriate cost share expenses are booked to the cost-share sub-accounts in a timely manner.
+It is the responsibility of the unit to ensure that the appropriate cost share expenses are booked to the cost-share sub-accounts in a timely manner.